IGORSERGEY/AQA-diploma/Readme.md

 ![Untitled](README_IMAGES/api_dir.png)

-### API tests use the "jest", "axios", and "log4js" npm packages.
+### For API tests the "jest", "axios", and "log4js" npm packages were used.

 To generate random values, the "randexp" npm package is used (request_body_generator.ts).